 On 1 July 2019, the Regulator released Terms of Reference for the 2019 Network Reliability Review and called for submissions.

 The 2016 Network Reliability Review commenced in late 2015 but its completion was deferred as a result of the Basslink outage which occurred in December 2015.

-The Tasmanian Economic Regulator released the Final Report in relation to its 2016 Network Reliability Review on 27 October 2016.
+The Regulator released its Final Report in relation to its review on 27 October 2016.
 A media release also accompanied the report.

 The Final Report provides a high-level review of the performance of the electricity supply industry in terms of the reliability of the integrated Tasmanian power system.
 It identifies and analyses the issues that are likely to influence the future reliability of the power system in the medium term.